UbiquityRobotics/learn/doing_more/GPIO_lines.md

 | 6  | 31 | Goes to P704 pin 2.
 Does a shutdown when grounded.
 This goes to a pushbutton on Sonar Board neqar 50 pin connector. |
 | 13 | 33 | Goes to P705 pin 2.
 Used for PiFi and goes to a pushbutton on the Sonar Board |

-#### GPIO PiPin Comment
-5 29 Status LED on Sonar board

-25 22 Status LED on Sonar board.

-6 31 P704 pin 2 and also to push switch on the Sonar board next to the 50 pin connector.
-Ground this to do a shutdown.

-13 33 P705 pin 2.
-This is for PiFi use and only monitored if PiFi is running.
-This goes to switch on Sonar board farther from 50 pin connector.

 To use these as GPIO you must edit /etc/pifi/pifi.conf:
 * Change the line for status_led to be set to None like this
 ```status_led: None```